maroskukan/ansible-cookbook/README.md

 ansible-doc copy | bat --language yml
 ```

+### Generating dynamic inventory

+If you are using Vagrant with machines that have IP address assigned dynamicaly through DHCP, you may want to generate inventory file from `vagrant ssh-config`.
+Good tool to leverage is [Vagrant-to-ansible-inventory](https://github.com/haidaraM/vagrant-to-ansible-inventory) project.

+I recommend creating a Python virtual environment and install the required package using pip before running the tool.

 ### Loading private keys

-The private keys needs to be loaded before Ansible can connect to machines provisioned by Vagrant.
+If private keys are not explicitly defined within hosts file they need to be loaded before Ansible can connect to machines provisioned by Vagrant.

 ```bash
 for IdentityFile in $(vagrant ssh-config | grep IdentityFile | cut -d" " -f4)